How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Opened Tins

-Shelf life: 2–4 weeks.
-Once you open a tin, the clock starts ticking.
-Exposure to air causes gradual moisture loss, and flavour compounds begin to degrade.
-Most users notice a significant drop in quality after 3–4 weeks of regular use.
-To extend freshness, keep the tin sealed between uses and avoid leaving the lid off for extended periods.
+Best within a few weeks.
+Once you open a tin, exposure to air causes gradual moisture loss, and flavour compounds begin to degrade.
+Use opened tins while the pouches still feel moist, smell normal, and taste as expected.
+To preserve quality, keep the tin sealed between uses and avoid leaving the lid off for extended periods.

 The Three Rules of Nicotine Pouch Storage